-In Year 9 students will follow an introduction into the four basic functional areas of a business; what activities take place in marketing, finance, human resources and operations.
+In Year 10 students will further their knowledge on functional areas of a business; what activities take place in marketing, finance, human resources and operations.

 Theme 1

 - Enterprise and entrepreneurial behaviour

 - How to spot a business opportunity

 - Putting a business idea into practice

 - Making the business effective

 - Understanding external influences on a business e.g. exchange rates and economy.